bogdan/blog/slides/fighting_fat_models/one/01_slide.md

     end

 * Method will be a **mess** as number of options goes higher.
-* Don't look very functional stylish
+* Don't respect functional paradigm

 !SLIDE